YixuanSeanZhou/Quantized_Neural_Nets/README.md

 	   }

+*Note:* The project mainly consider the ImageNet dataset, and due to the size of this dataset we strongly recommend one to run this experiment using a cloud computation center, e.g. AWS.
+When we run this experiment, we use the `m5.8xlarge` EC2 instance with a disk space of `300GB`.

 ## Installing Dependencies
 We assume a python version that is greater than `3.8.0` is installed in the user's machine.
 In the root directory of this repo, we provide a `requirements.txt` file for installing the python libraries that will be used in our code.